GRAPHISOFT/archicad-addon-cmake/README.md

 If you use the same source structure as the template, you probably won't have to modify anything in the project generation process.

 One exception is the module dependency list.
 The template uses only the minimum required number of Archicad modules.
 If you want to add more modules, you have to modify the module list at the end of the `CMakeLists.txt` file.

-## Compatibility

-This template is tested with the Archicad versions below.
-It doesn't contain any version dependent code so in theory it should work with other Archicad versions as well.
-- Archicad 23
-- Archicad 24

 ## Possible Improvements